-Table 2 summarizes the logical anomalies for expected utility theory that are produced by our anomaly generation procedures at each calibrated parameter value (δ, γ) .
-Our anomaly generation procedures uncover several distinct categories of logical anomalies.
+Table 3 summarizes the logical anomalies for expected utility theory that are produced by our anomaly generation procedures at each calibrated parameter value (δ, γ) .
+In order to better interpret these generated anomalies, we categorize them ourselves based on the particular violation of expected utility theory they highlight.
+All together, our anomaly generation procedures uncover several distinct categories of logical anomalies for expected utility theory that are implied by the probability weighting function.